 Erin FairFair Exhibitors

 Please read Rules and Regulations for all Exhibitors as well as specific rules for classes you are interested in.
-Download individual class PDFs below.
+Download individual class, event or contest PDFs below.
 Please include your emergency number on all entry forms to ensure delivery of prize money.

 Submit Forms To

 Office: 190 Main Street, Box 906, Erin, Ontario N0B 1T0

 Phone: (519) 833-2808 (leave message)